wch/r-source/CONFLICTS.md

 rather than to have my work flow interrupted at random points to go and sort things out.

+Another useful distinction is between anticipated an unanticipated conflicts.

+- _Anticipated_ conflicts occur when a single package is attached that in turn causes other packages to be attached.
+The package author will see the messages and should address any ones that are not as intended.
+These should usually not require user intervention.

+- _Unanticipated_ conflicts arise when a user requests that two packages be attached that may not have been designed to be used together.
+Conflicts in these cases will typically require the user to make an appropriate choice.

+Ideally a conflict resolution framework should provide the option to only require intervention for unanticipated conflicts.

 ## Implementation

 A basic implementation of the static approach is quite simple: